pieter-van-prooijen/kondoq/README.md

 Open or reload the app on http://localhost:8280 , the cljs repl should now work.

-Cider will merge the two repls in a single session because of the cider-merge-sessions variable has the 'project value.
-This single session enables the correct repl switching behaviour.
+Cider will merge the two repls in a single session because of cider-merge-sessions variable has the 'project value.
+This single session enables correct repl switching behaviour.
 See also https://docs.cider.mx/cider/usage/managing_connections.html#adding-repls-to-a-session and the .dir-locals.el file in the project.